Fungi with Benefits: Mushrooms for Food & Health

 Cancer Prevention & Treatment

 Many mushrooms improve our immune system’s defense against cancer, the outcome of conventional care, and survival rates.
-Turkey tails, maitake, shiitake, reishi, and chaga can be a useful adjunct in cancer prevention and treatment.
+Turkey tails, maitake, shiitake, reishi, can be a useful adjunct in cancer prevention and treatment.
 However, you should always work with your oncologist before adding supplements to your regimen.

 Lung Support